You can’t beat reading a book if you’re looking for a distraction or just spending more time at home.

 2. Rich Dad Poor Dad by Robert T. Kiyosaki

 We have been in school for decades but never learned the importance of financial literacy.
-Robert Kiyosaki has managed to change my way of thinking about money with a perspective that is often at odds with common wisdom.
+Robert Kiyosaki has changed my thought about money with a perspective often at odds with common wisdom.

-Robert tells how the teaching and point of view of 2 father-figures relate to finance and investment.
-This is an interesting way to see.
+Robert tells how the teaching and point of view of 2 father figures relate to finance and investment.
+This is an exciting way to catch.